amd-jnovotny/hipBLASLt/docs/reference/ext-ops.rst

 *  ``hipblasltExtSoftmax``

    Softmax for 2D tensor.
-Currently, it performs softmax on the second dimension of input tensor and assumes the input to be contigious on the second dimension.
+It performs softmax on the second dimension of input tensor and assumes the input is contigious on the second dimension.
    For sample code, see :ref:`client_extop_softmax`.

 *  ``hipblasltExtLayerNorm``

    Converts a 2D tensor using LayerNorm to generate a new 2D normalized tensor.
    This is an independent function used to call and get the result.
    For sample code, see :ref:`sample_hipblaslt_ext_op_layernorm`.

 *  ``hipblasltExtAMax``

    Absolute maximum value of a 2D tensor.
    This is an independent function used to call and get the result.
    For sample code, see :ref:`sample_hipblaslt_ext_op_amax`.

 *  ``hipblasltExtAMaxWithScale``

    Absolute maximum value and scaled output of a 2D tensor.
    This is an independent function used to call and get the result.
    For sample code, see :ref:`sample_hipblaslt_ext_op_amax_with_scale`.

 These APIs are explained in detail below.